 If you make a wrist injury claim for compensation, the party that pays the wrist injury compensation will be the party that is established as liable towards you.
 To establish liability, your solicitor will collect evidence to prove that the accident happened because the party at fault acted negligently.
 We will go through examples of establishing liability for your wrist injury.

-Parliamentary acts and government regulations such as the Health and Safety at Work Act of 1973, the Workplace Health, Safety and Welfare Regulations 1992 and the Management of Health and Safety at Work Regulations 1999 make employers legally liable for their employees’ health and safety whilst they are at work.
-Amongst their responsibilities for preventing accidents in the workplace employers have to carry out full risk assessments to identify hazards, and put in place the correct control measure to remove or manage the hazard.
+Parliamentary acts and government regulations such as the Health and Safety at Work Act of 1973, the Workplace Health, Safety and Welfare Regulations 1992, and the Management of Health and Safety at Work Regulations 1999 make employers legally liable for their employees’ health and safety whilst they are at work.
+Amongst their responsibilities for preventing accidents in the workplace, employers have to carry out full risk assessments to identify hazards and put in place the correct control measure to remove or manage the hazard.
 This could include providing staff training, providing appropriate footwear, ensuring that spills are immediately cleaned up and fixing broken flooring.
-If it can be proven that an employer failed to carry out a regular risk assessment, or was aware hazards that posed a risk to their employees’ health and safety but failed to remove or control the risk, they could be held liable for the employee’s injuries.
+If it can be proven that an employer failed to carry out a regular risk assessment or was aware of hazards that posed a risk to their employees’ health and safety but failed to remove or control the risk, they could be held liable for the employee’s injuries.
 They will then be legally obliged to pay them compensation.
-If you have suffered a broken wrist at work, or another wrist injury such as a fractured wrist, sprain, strain, repetitive strain injury or carpal tunnel syndrome then you can claim wrist injury at work compensation.
+If you have suffered a broken wrist at work or another wrist injury such as a fractured wrist, sprain, strain, repetitive strain injury or carpal tunnel syndrome, then you can claim wrist injury at work compensation.

 Drivers have a duty of care towards other road users when they drive their vehicle.
-If another driver acts negligently, causing an accident which results in your wrist becoming injured they will be held legally accountable for your injury.
+If another driver acts negligently, causing an accident that results in your wrist becoming injured, they will be held legally accountable for your injury.
 You could then make a wrist injury claim for compensation against them.

-The Occupiers Act of 1984 states that proprietors of businesses and councils that manage public spaces are liable for the health and safety of the people using those spaces.
-This means that if for example, a shop fails to remove a trip hazard from the floor, a manager or owner may be held liable for the wrist injury that a customer or staff member receives if they fall as a result.
+The Occupiers’ Liability Act 1957 states that the proprietors of businesses and councils that manage public spaces are liable for the health and safety of the people using those spaces.
+This means that if, for example, a shop fails to remove a trip hazard from the floor, a manager or owner may be held liable for the wrist injury that a customer or staff member receives if they fall as a result.

 You can use our wrist injury compensation calculator to determine how much compensation can you can claim for a wrist injury.
 The table quotes average amounts of compensation for a wrist injury that our clients claim, depending on the severity of the injury.